brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 This is an excellent article on [new features in Java from version 8 to 16](https://advancedweb.hu/a-categorized-list-of-all-java-and-jvm-features-since-jdk-8-to-16/).
 It's written in bullet point form, broken down into categories like "feature", "new API", or "performance improvement", and each change is tagged with the specific JDK version where it was introduced.

-A few weeks ago I wrote about how writing Java these days is actually, against all odds ... [pretty good](/nanoglyphs/021-ides), a position I never would have taken when I first learned the language back in university.
+A few weeks ago I wrote about how writing Java these days is actually, against all odds ... [pretty good](/nanoglyphs/021-ides), a position I never would have imagined I'd ever take when I first learned the language back in college.

 Java is the anti-Ruby.
-It's literally designed [by committee](https://jcp.org/en/participation/committee), and improvements are not only introduced at a snail's pace, but with extreme prejudice as well.
+It's literally designed [by committee](https://jcp.org/en/participation/committee), and improvements are not only introduced at glacial pace, but with extreme prejudice.
 New language syntax comes in only when it's absolutely, indisputable clear to everyone involved that it'll be widely useful.
 Lambdas (`x -> x + 1`) entered the language in March 2014 (Java 8), which is roughly 18 years after it was apparent they were dearly needed (~Java 1.0, released January 1996).

 But that slow and steady approach has its advantages.
-Perusing the new features list, there isn't a single one amongst ~a hundred that's of dubious value.
+Perusing the new features list, there isn't a single one amongst ~a hundred of questionable value.
 They're all useful, and keeping the language relatively minimal means less opportunity to make a mistake and less complexity to bear forward in future maintenance.
-And while they took a long time to get there, a lot of the most important quality of life improvements for Java programmers finally exist (e.g. lambdas, switches, the stream API, tuples/records), making today's Java quite pleasant to write.
+And while they took a long time to get there, a lot of the most important quality of life improvements for Java programmers finally exist (e.g. lambdas, switches, the stream API, tuples/records), making today's Java quite pleasant to use.

 ---

-## The history of properties (#properties)
+## Boilerplate (#boilerplate)

 But although Java's far more usable today than it was before, there are definitely still some rough areas that leave something to be desired.
 Take for example, its infamous getters/setters: